idsc-frazzoli/pylon_camera/README.rst

    :width: 130 %
    :align: center

 This package offers many functions of the Basler pylon API inside the ROS-Framwork.
+This is a forked repo from https://github.com/magazino/pylon_camera .
+Readme file has been modified.

 The package supports Baslers USB 3.0, GigE as well as the DART cameras.